-From: Robert Sugarman [mailto:Sugarman@sugarmansusskind.com] Sent: Friday, May 4, 2018 10:14 AM To: Chuck Carr <ccarr@gosasco.com>; Nora Carles <Nora.Carles@tamarac.org> Cc: Randy Moon < rmoon@gosasco.com>; Lisa Farmer < Ifarmer@gosasco.com>; Jessica De la Torre Vila <jess@sugarmansusskind.com> Subject: RE: Benefit for Douglas Griffith a COLA: In the minutes, he was identified as net receiving disability benefits and not eligible for COLA.
+From: Robert Sugarman [mailto:Sugarman@sugarmansusskind.com]

+Sent: Friday, May 4, 2018 10:14 AM

+To: Chuck Carr < ccarr@gosasco.com >; Nora Carles < Nora.Carles@tamarac.org >

+Cc: Randy Moon < rmoon@gosasco.com >; Lisa Farmer < [farmer@gosasco.com >; Jessica De la Torre Vila

+<jess@sugarmansusskind.com>

+Subject: RE: Benefit for Douglas Griffith

 Was Doug notified of his change to make an election?
-I do not find anything in his file on meeting minutes indication was not fled of an opport unity to make an election in 2012.
-He appeared before the Board in December 2013 regarding ffer his widow the J&S choice.
+Ido not find anything in his file of meeting minutes indicating was notified of an opportunity to make an election in 2012.
+He appeared before the Board in December 2013 regarding a GOLA.
+In the minutes, he was identified asmetiree receiving disability benefits and not eligible for COLA.

 Did he make an election when he began receiving disability benefits?
-I do not find an election when he began receiving disability benefits? sability amount; as determined in the actuary calculation in November 2001.
+Idoshot find an selection when he began receiving disability benefits? sability amount; as determined in the actuary calculation in November 2001.